 Victoria Cameron, a former victim of Ghislaine Maxwell, recounted her traumatic experience of being transported by Maxwell and Jeffrey Epstein.
 Onboard, Maxwell expressed her fascination with occultism, discussing rituals, human sacrifices, and a distorted interpretation of Christianity …

 A survivor’s testimony of resilience, faith, and God’s presence in the darkest circumstances.
-In a church community where traffickers tried to blend in, Victoria’s story reveals the fight for freedom, the power of prayer, and the reminder that hope is …
+In a church community where traffickers tried to blend in, Victoria’s story reveals the fight for freedom, the power of prayer, and the reminder that hope is never lost …

 A choir member of Stonebriar Church in Frisco, TX, left without explanation.
-Church officials dismissed inquiries, insisting there was “nothing to talk about,” despite her involvement as a witness in a federal investigation related to child trafficking linked to Stonebriar …
+Church officials dismissed inquiries, insisting there was “nothing to talk about,” despite her involvement as a witness in a federal investigation related to child trafficking linked to Stonebriar Church insiders …

 DCN Investigates Stonebriar Church